Nike Ends Endorsement Deal With Jameis Winston After He Groped Uber Driver

 As NBC reported, many people were surprised that Nike had ever signed Winston to a deal in the first place, given the rape accusation he faced when enrolled at Florida State, a charge that some have believed the university botched the investigation on.
 Past notwithstanding, in the present, his current issue with the Uber driver, which he admitted to, has thrown his reputation under a dark cloud yet again with many fans, the Buccaneers’ front office, and the Office Of The Commissioner.

 What has had many people perplexed, as ESPN noted, is why it took until now for the league to act on this allegation from 2016 against the former No. 1 overall draft pick.
 NBC also pointed out that for Nike and the NFL, this is the price they have to pay for ignoring one of their player’s off-field problems and bringing them into the fold.
-The Atlanta Journal Constitution points out that Winston maintained for better than seven months that the incident never happened, to the league, to his team, and to fans, until he had no choice but admit he actually did grope the female Uber driver until the league suspended him.
+The Atlanta Journal-Constitution points out that Winston maintained for better than seven months that the incident never happened, to the league, to his team, and to fans, until he had no choice but admit he actually did grope the female Uber driver until the league suspended him.

 From @darrenrovell and me: Nike passed on renewing Jameis Winston’s contract. https://t.co/3L5lCK2pYQ